 As I sat atop Leopard Rock overlooking the ramshackle chalets, now a luxury lodge, I had to pinch myself that I was really looking out over the wild African bush.
-I’d already been ticked off for hitching into the park, now I was told off for climbing the rock too, apparently, the clue was in the name..
+It was a dream come true.
+Unfortunately, I’d already been ticked off for hitching into the park, now I was told off for climbing Leopard Rock too.
+Apparently, the clue was in the name..
 OOOPS.

 Never mind all that, this was what I’d always dreamed about and for a fiver a night I was as happy as Larry.

-To fund my travels further I had to head for the beach to make some money and I took the sleeper train to Mombasa and went south to Diani Beach and a campsite/hostel owned by an old colonial called Dan Trench.
+To fund my travels further I had to head for the beach to make some money.
+I took the sleeper train to Mombasa and went south to Diani Beach and on to a campsite/hostel owned by an old colonial called Dan Trench.

-He was a miserable old git and the only time I saw him laugh was when I lost my moneybelt down the long-drop toilet.
-He walked off and returned with a fishing rod!
+He was a miserable old man and the only time I saw him laugh was when I lost my moneybelt down the long-drop toilet.
+He walked off chuckling away, and returned with a fishing rod!

 Further Reading: How To Backpack With Art Supplies, Safely and in Comfort